 Stray dogs are the responsibility of the local council on behalf of the public.
 The RSPCA are contracted by certain councils to house these animals.
-If you find an uninjured stray dog, AREC is very happy to scan these dogs for a microchip and contact the owners if a microchip is found.
-If there is no microchip, or if the owners cannot be contacted then these dogs will need to be taken by the member of the public who brought the animal in, to the RSPCA lock up runs at Tighes Hill or Rutherford.
-These runs are checked regularly by the rangers and all dogs provided with shelter, water and food.
-If you cannot transport a stray dog to the RSPCA, please contact the council ranger.
+If you find an uninjured stray dog, in the past AREC has been happy to scan these dogs for a microchip and contact the owners if a microchip is found.

-Private veterinary practices are under no obligation to take in uninjured strays and it is more appropriate that they are taken in a timely manner to the RSPCA, and thereby the council ranger, where they are most likely to be reunited with their owners.
+Private veterinary practices are under no obligation to take in uninjured strays, and it is more appropriate that they are taken in a timely manner to the RSPCA, and thereby the council ranger, where they are most likely to be reunited with their owners.
 As an emergency hospital catering for sick pets for most of the daytime veterinary practices out-of-hours, AREC does not have the space or resources in terms of staff time to look after these animals.
+(See below for address and map of RSPCA surrender pens)

 If a stray cat or dog is injured then AREC will admit the animal and provide emergency first aid which involves relief of suffering in the form of pain relief and in certain circumstances humane euthanasia if required.
 Emergency first aid does not cover treatment of a specific condition.
 If an owner is found then we will go ahead with treatment once consent from the owner is obtained.
 The care for the stray pet is transferred to the RSPCA as soon as the RSPCA is open and the animal is fit for transport.